 The Diamond Beach is formed by the melting of the Vatnajökull Glacier.
 As the glacier melts, it releases icebergs into the Jökulsárlón lagoon, which then drift into the North Atlantic Ocean.
 The waves of the ocean then push these icebergs back onto the shore, creating a breathtakingly beautiful black sand beach covered in ice chunks.

 The ‘diamond’ effect is created by the salt content of the waves.
 As the waves move the icebergs onshore and back off again, the salt content in the water helps to erode the ice, giving it its sparkling appearance.
 The black sand is a sediment deposited by the glacier throughout time, which gives the beach a stark contrast against the white ice.

 There are only a few places that constantly challenge my photography and continues to inspire great shots.
 The Diamond beach is one of them.
 The glacier ice beach is mainly Black Sand, but has areas of pebbles and shingle.
 From the beach, you are looking South over the North Atlantic Ocean.
 In the mid-Winter, the sun rises and sets over the sea.
 Having Blue Glacier Ice on black sand is incredible.
 Catching the scene with an Arctic sunrise is a photographer’s dream.

 Jökulsarlon is probably the best place to photograph northern lights.
-We were often rewarded with an Aurora display over Jökulsarlon Glacier Lagoon.
+We were often rewarded with an Aurora display over Jökulsarlon Glacier Lagoon on our 5 day photo workshops.
 Normally, the Northern Lights will cross the Northern Night Sky.
 It seems to connect the mountains on the East with the mountains on the West of the glacier.
 If you are lucky enough to have clear night skies on an active Aurora night, you might be treated to a perfect reflection in the glacier lake.

 The article Night of Ghosts was written about one of these experiences.Northern Lights over the Diamond Beach.